micki362/Subtitle-Extractor/README.md

 Bulk Subtitle Extractor
 =======================

-This application was developed to solve a common problem for users of self-hosted media servers like Plex and Jellyfin: the need to transcode video files when displaying image-based subtitles (PGS, VOBSUB).
+I semi-vibecoded this application to solve a common problem for users of self-hosted media servers like Plex and Jellyfin: the need to transcode video files when displaying image-based subtitles (PGS, VOBSUB).
 By extracting these subtitles into a text-based format like SRT, media servers can direct stream the video, saving significant CPU resources.

 Bulk Subtitle Extractor is a user-friendly, cross-platform desktop application that automates this process.
 Powered by FFmpeg and your favorite OCR tool, it simplifies getting subtitles out of your media collection.